Hentioe/telegex_marked/README.md

 Markdown parsing/rendering library customized for Telegram.

+As an optional enhanced support, this library is part of [Telegex](https://github.com/Hentioe/telegex).

 ## Background introduction

 For Telegram bots, sending messages in Markdown format is very dangerous.
 Because **the implementation of Markdown parsing by the Telegram server is very bad**.